Gyasi Zardes

-Gyasi A. Zardes (born September 2, 1991) is an American professional soccer player who plays as a forward.
+Gyasi A. Zardes (born September 2, 1991) is an American former professional soccer player who played as a forward.

 Born in Hawthorne, California, Zardes was part of the LA Galaxy youth academy before playing college soccer for Cal State Bakersfield.
 After playing three seasons with the Roadrunners, Zardes signed for the LA Galaxy as a homegrown player.
 In his first season, he immediately established himself as a regular in Bruce Arena's squad, and the next season he scored 16 goals as he helped the Galaxy win MLS Cup 2014.
 His performance for the Galaxy in 2014 helped earn Zardes his debut for the United States against Chile in January 2015.

 Prior to the 2018 season, Zardes was traded to the Columbus Crew.
 He was an immediate starter for head coach Gregg Berhalter as he scored 19 goals in his first season with the Crew.
 Zardes would be named the MLS Comeback Player of the Year Award for 2018.
 In 2020, Zardes helped lead the Columbus Crew to their second MLS Cup, defeating Seattle Sounders FC in the final.

 Early life

-Zardes was born and raised in Hawthorne, California, a suburb of Los Angeles.
+Zardes was born and raised in Hawthorne, California, a suburb of south western Los Angeles.
 He was one of five children; his father Glenn is from New Orleans, while his mother Linda is from Michigan.
 In 2016, the City of Hawthorne unveiled a mural of Zardes at its new futsal courts, where a prohibition on soccer use was lifted.